knpuniversity/javascript/knpu/ep1-basics/fixing-this-bind.md

-# Fixing this with bind

 # Fixing "this" with bind()

 So how can we fix this?
-If we're going to be fancy and use objects in JavaScript, I don't want to have to worry about whether or not `this` is *actually* `this` in each of my functions!
+If we're going to be fancy and use objects in JavaScript, I don't want to have to worry about whether or not `this` is *actually* `this` in each of function!
 That's no way to live!
 Nope, I want to know *confidently* that inside of my `whatIsThis` function, `this` is my `RepLogApp` object... not an random array of pets and their noises.